Major research project to assess change in the Northern Ireland countryside has commenced

 Any queries relating to NI Countryside Survey should be directed to EFS.MEF@daera-ni.gov.uk

 What is the NI Countryside Survey?

 The NI Countryside Survey is a statistically robust sample of the NI countryside which assesses the area, distribution and species composition of land cover and habitat types and provides reliable estimates of how they change over time.
 This is accomplished by surveying a stratified random selection of quarter kilometre squares; the location of which are kept confidential to maintain the scientific integrity of the survey methodology.

-Results provide a consistent basis for analysis of the effects of countryside, agricultural and other policies, pressures or drivers of change upon the fabric of the Northern Ireland countryside.
-Habitat changes are tracked using repeat surveys.
+Results provide a consistent basis for analysis of the effects of countryside, agricultural and other policies, pressures or drivers of change upon the fabric of the NI countryside.
+Change is tracked using repeat surveys.

-The NI Countryside Survey is based on the NI land classification – a multivariate classification of 1km squares which are grouped together into 23 land classes on the basis of climate, elevation, topography, vegetation, hydrology, geology, soils and settlement patterns.
+The NI Countryside Survey is based on the NI Land Classification – a multivariate classification of 1km squares in NI, which groups similar squares together on the basis of climate, elevation, topography, vegetation, hydrology, geology, soils and settlement patterns.

 NI Countryside Survey reports

 Information on previous NI Countryside Surveys can be found at History of NI Countryside Survey